TakeprofitTechnology/ReleaseNotes/Takeprofit hub.md

 * Added an option to hide B-book accounts in deals, positions and position history filters.
 * The bug of incorrect open price rounding in equity reports is fixed.
 * The bug is fixed: it was not possible to add symbol to price channel from details page.
+* T4B acceptor is changed: quote updates are made based on 263 tag value instead of tag 265 (was used before).

 ## Version 2025.10.30.903 (30 November, 2025)